Hoyasumii/bee-movie/README.md

 If anyone's feeling brave, there's a Korean deli on 83rd that gets their roses today.
 Hey, guys.
 Look at that.
-Isn't that the kid we saw yester
+Isn't that the kid we saw yesterd